 The LTRC Annual Report 2016 is now available to view.News

 LTRC specialises in measuring the language proficiency skills required for the workplace or for academic study purposes.
 Projects undertaken with industry partners have focussed on a range of sectors including health, defence, interpreting and translating, aviation and higher education.

 The LTRC has expertise in school-based assessment in English and other languages.
 Government funded projects carried out in Australian schools include the evaluation of assessment tools and frameworks for speakers of English as a second or foreign language and measurement of school achievements in Asian languages.

 The LTRC provides services in the evaluation of language programs, including bilingual, English as a Second Language, and foreign language programs in schools, colleges and universities.

-The LTRC runs workshops on language assessment on topics relevant to client needs.
-LTRC staff teach into the Master of Applied Linguistics program and are actively involved in supervising graduate students.
+The Language Testing Research Centre (LTRC) runs workshops on language assessment on topics relevant to client needs.
+LTRC staff teach into the Professional Certificate in Language Assessment and the Master of Applied Linguistics program and are actively involved in supervising graduate students.

 Workshops on Language Testing and Assessment

 The LTRC offers training to develop your skills in language assessment and/or language program evaluation.
 Custom-made workshops can be created on demand.